 During the next few weeks, up until November, when I will be celebrating my second decade in this country, my posts will be even more London-centric, if that’s possible.
 I will be posting interviews I conducted during the summer holidays with some of the makers and shakers of this city’s incredible entrepreneurial might.
 There will be plenty of autumn-coloured reflections, impressionistic in their design with perhaps a surrealist touch in their delivery.
 After all, another element in London’s pattern is how often it confounds expectations.
 Here is a city that is not afraid to wear its eccentricity on its sleeve.
 A city in which anyone can end up being bathed in nostalgia-scented memories by the power of a fado or a bolero.

-Next Post: “Thoughts in Progress”, to be published on Saturday 12th November at 6pm (GMT)
+Next Post: “London, my London”, to be published on Wednesday 20th September at 6pm (GMT)

 This is my last post before my annual summer vacation.
 The clip below was made using photos taken during my regular cycle jaunts around the British capital.
 My London is one of unknown faces and trace-leaving feet.
 It is also a place of handshakes and hugs, of intimate conversations overheard on the Tube and late-night revellers.
 This is my London and I love it to bits.